eyad-mansour/ssh/README.md

 ssh working fine now

-thi is fomr the main
+this is form the main